IBM/service-validator/README.md

   - `normal`
   - `verbose`
   - `debug`

+Filter tests by endpoints, methods, and/or tags that match a given endpoint/method/tag pattern.

+- -E (--endpoint)
+- -M (--method)
+- -T (--tag)

 Options when generating test data from schema definitions (test data comes from OpenAPI examples by default):